Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 Adding, removing and configuring services in the environment is as easy as modifying the Docker Compose descriptor file.

 ### Support for Java 17
 [Java 17](https://openjdk.org/projects/jdk/17/){:target="_blank"} is the latest Long Term Support (LTS) version that provides support for 3 years.
-Alfresco 7.3 or la already offers support for this version of the Java platform.
+Alfresco 7.3 or later already offers support for this version of the Java platform.

 Alfresco SDK 4.5 or later has been modified to add support for Java 17, as well.
 This way, if you're working as a developer in customizations for Alfresco 7.3 or later, you must now use SDK 4.5 or later + JDK 17 to work on them.
 The Apache Maven plugins included in the archetypes has been updated to avoid any issue with Java 17.